Seán O'Hegarty: During the Civil War

 The bitter divisions split the anti-treatyites into two camps.
 Two motions were debated at the Army Convention on 18 June 1922.
 At first the motion to oppose the treaty by force was passed.
 These men included Tom Barry, Liam Mellows, and Rory O'Connor, who were all in favour of continuing the fight until the British were driven out of Ireland altogether.
-But one brigade's votes had to be recounted, and then the motion was narrowly defeated.
+One brigade's votes had to be recounted, and then the motion was narrowly defeated.
 Joe McKelvey was appointed the new chief of staff, but the IRA was in chaos.
 While he strongly opposed the Anglo-Irish Treaty, O'Hegarty took a neutral role in the Irish Civil War and tried to avert hostilities breaking out into full-scale civil war.
 He emerged as a leader of the 'Neutral IRA' with O'Donoghue.
 This was a 'loose' confederation of 20,000 men who had taken part in the pre-truce wars, but had remained neutral during the Civil War from January 1923.
 Over 150 persons attended its convention in Dublin on 4 February 1923.
 By April 1923, O'Malley was imprisoned in Mountjoy Jail.
 In a letter to Jim Donovan (Seamus O'Donovan) on 7 April he blamed Hegarty for all this compromise and "peace talk".